-- To understand the passage and grasp its meaning. - To read with correct pronunciation, stress, intonation, pause and articulation of voice. - To help the students understand the passage by silent reading. - To enrich their active and passive vocabulary. - To express the ideas of the passage orally and in writing. - To enjoy reading and writing. - To develop their imagination.
+- a) To understand the passage and grasp its meaning. - b) To read with correct pronunciation, stress, intonation, pause and articulation of voice. - c) To enable students to understand the passage by silent reading. - d) To enrich their active and passive vocabulary. - e) To express the ideas of the passage orally and in writing.

+- f) To enjoy reading and writing. - g) To develop their imagination.